Naomi Ireson takes a look at an often misunderstood legal concept: Proprietary Estoppel

-How did proprietary estoppel develop?
+How did Proprietary Estoppel develop?

-Traditionally proprietary estoppel arose when a landowner assured another party he would receive an interest in his land or when both parties acted with each other in a way which lead one to believe he had acquired rights to the other’s land or where the landowner encouraged the other party to spend money on the land or to deal with the land knowing he was mistaken as to his legal rights but standing by and saying nothing.
+Traditionally Proprietary Estoppel arose when a landowner assured another party he would receive an interest in his land, or when one party lead another to believe he had acquired rights to the land, or where the landowner encouraged the other party to spend money on the land or deal with it knowing he was mistaken about his legal rights but standing by and saying nothing.

-1. An assurance or representation
+1. An assurance or representation;

-2. Reliance on the assurance or representation
+2. Reliance on the assurance or representation;

 Can someone rely on an assurance that property will be left to him in a will?